dornascarol/monitoramento-sites/README.md

-# Monitoramento Glô :mag_right:
+# Glô Monitoring :mag_right:

-## Feature do projeto que aprendi na Alura
-Verificação se os sites selecionados da Glô estão online ou fora do ar.
-Todas as informações coletadas serão armazenadas no log e apresentarão datas e horários correspondentes de monitoramento e os respectivos status.
+_Project feature I learned at Alura_

+## Introduction
+This feature is responsible for monitoring the availability of selected Glô websites, verifying whether they are online or offline.
+All monitoring data, including the exact date, time, URL, and availability status, is systematically recorded in a log file.

-## Tecnologias utilizadas
+## Technologies used
 * VS Code
-* Golang (Go)
+* Go (Golang)
 * Package fmt
 * Package net/http
 * Package os